 Data tables are laid out in rows and columns.
-Each row contains a single CSEW estimate, while each column contains information about that estimate.
-Below is a description of the meaning behind the values in each column.
+Each row contains a single Crime Survey for England and Wales (CSEW) estimate, while each column contains information about that estimate.
+This section provides a description of the meaning behind the values in each column.